-Are you looking for the Code to Check if Phone is Hacked?
+Are you looking for a Code to Check if Phone is Hacked?
 Here is the number to dial to see if your phone is tapped or not.

 Hackers can now easily access your bank details, email ID, and personal photos by luring customers through promotional emails and texts & other forms like asking you to click on a link to claim rewards.

 The overall cases of hacking & phishing have increased in recent years as more and more customers are switching to touchscreen devices.
 Whether it's a smartphone or PC, cyber-crime has become one of the biggest concerns.
 According to a publication stats, cybercrime is up by 600% due to the Covid-19 pandemic, & more insights here.

 Code to Check if Phone is Hacked